-Art Galleries, Beach, Concert venue, Gourmet/Fine Dining, Live Music, Nature area, Ocean, Kneisel Hall Chamber Music, Hiking trails, Boule courts, Performing Theater, Picnic area, Religious Services
+Art Galleries, Beach, Concert venue, Eco-tourism, Gourmet/Fine Dining, Historical interests, Live Music, Museum, National/State parks, Nature area, Ocean, Kneisel Hall Chamber Music, Hiking trails, Boule courts, Performing Theater, Picnic area, Religious Services

-Air conditioning, Alarm clock, Amenities Basket, Bath robes, CD player, Coffee/Tea facilities, In-room internet, Fireplace, Fridge, Hairdryer, Internet Service, Satellite/Cable TV, Telephone, Turndown Service, Wi-Fi, Wired internet
+Air conditioning, Alarm clock, Amenities Basket, Bath robes, CD player, Coffee/Tea facilities, Desk, Fireplace, Fridge, Hairdryer, Ironing Board, Satellite/Cable TV, Telephone, Turndown Service, Wi-Fi, Wired internet

 Duncan began innkeeping during college on Nantucket, finished a Hotel and Restaurant degree and moved on to managing large hotels on the west coast.
 Summering near Blue Hill his whole life, he decided it was time to settle in Blue Hill and be closer to family.
 He enjoys sailing in Blue Hill Bay and the wonderful community celebrating literary and the arts the Blue Hill area offers.

 Low fat , Restrictive , Vegetarian gluten-free, vegan

 Our infamous blueberry pancakes with warmed real maple syrup.